danmayer/coverband/README.md

 ### Standalone

-The coverage server can be started standalone with a rake task:
+The coverage server can also be started standalone with a rake task:

 ```
  bundle exec rake coverband:coverage_server